Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_search.md

 ```

 ##### Response
-This method returns an object containing an array of [Items][item-resource] that
+This method returns an object containing an array of [items](../resources/item.md) that
 match the search criteria.
 If no items were found, an empty array is returned.

 If there are too many matches the response will be paged and an